dannybrian/eventpresent/README.md

 ## Caveats

+* Mosquitto is configured to limit to a single connection per authenticated (or identified) users.
+You can't have the admin app open on multiple devices without creating a tug of war of disconnects and reconnects.
+Be aware, since the app reconnects automatically!

+* You need high file limits set on a Linux server to scale to thousands of users via mosquitto.
+Most systems I've encountered limit at 1024 by default.

-There is little enforcement here; any user can delete their ID from localStorage and have a new session.
+* There is little enforcement here; any user can delete their ID from localStorage and have a new session.
 This is intentional, to allow for broad anonymous access.
 This obviously wouldn't be accepetable for anything long-lived, and there is bound to be hack potential.

-I'm not entirely clear how Node-RED stores the MQTT server credentials, but I've found it periodically necessary to resupply Node-RED the mosquitto credentials after a restart.
+* I'm not entirely clear how Node-RED stores the MQTT server credentials, but I've found it periodically necessary to resupply Node-RED the mosquitto credentials after a restart.
 If things aren't working, re-login using one of the MQTT nodes in the flow.